-Europe is no stranger to gorgeous beaches with the Mediterranean, Adriatic, and Black Sea, but it’s the Algarve may be one home to some of the best beaches on the continent.
-The Algarve beaches have some of the tastiest waves, cleanest water, and most dramatic landscapes.
-To top it off the Algarve boasts an average of 300 days of sunshine each year!
+Europe is no stranger to gorgeous beaches with the Mediterranean, Adriatic, and Black Sea, but the Algarve may be one home to some of the best beaches on the continent and is one of the best places to go in Europe.
+The Algarve beaches have the tastiest waves, cleanest water, and most dramatic landscapes.
+To top it off, the Algarve boasts an average of 300 days of sunshine each year!

 It’s a fabulous spot to head in the summer and shoulder season when the rest of Europe begins to get a little dreary.
 Forget the October blues – the Algarve is still warm and sunny.
-We had a debate about where to head for November in Europe, as winter in Europe isn’t always known for having the best weather.
+We debated where to head for November in Europe, as winter in Europe isn’t always known for having the best weather.
 We ultimately (and thankfully) landed on Portugal.

 The Best Beaches in the Algarve